5t4david/python-api-challenge/README.md

 ### Part II - VacationPy

-Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+Here I used my skills in working with weather data to plan future vacations.
+I used jupyter-gmaps and the Google Places API for this part of the assignment.

-* **Note:** Remember that any API usage beyond the $200 credit will be charged to your personal account.
-You can set quotas and limits to your daily requests to be sure you can't be charged.
-Check out [Google Maps Platform Billing](https://developers.google.com/maps/billing/gmp-billing#monitor-and-restrict-consumption) and [Manage your cost of use](https://developers.google.com/maps/documentation/javascript/usage-and-billing#set-caps) for more information.
+* **Note:** Remember that any API usage beyond the $200 credit will be charged to my personal account.
+You can set quotas and limits to my daily requests to be sure I can't be charged.
+Check out [Google Maps Platform Billing](https://developers.google.com/maps/billing/gmp-billing#monitor-and-restrict-consumption) and [Manage my cost of use](https://developers.google.com/maps/documentation/javascript/usage-and-billing#set-caps) for more information.

-* **Note:** if you having trouble displaying the maps try running `jupyter nbextension enable --py gmaps` in your environment and retry.

-* Create a heat map that displays the humidity for every city from the part I of the homework.
+*I Created a heat map that displays the humidity for every city from the part I of the homework.

   ![heatmap](Images/heatmap.png)

-* Narrow down the DataFrame to find your ideal weather condition.
+* Narrow down the DataFrame to find an ideal weather condition.
 For example:

   * A max temperature lower than 80 degrees but higher than 70.